-Stirling Castle is lies at the most the strategically important location in Scotland, guarding the main north south route between the highlands and the lowlands and the east west route from the Clyde valley to the Forth estuary and controls the main crossing of the river forth to the East.
+Stirling Castle is lies at the most the strategically important location in Scotland, guarding the main north south route between the highlands and the lowlands and the east west route from the Clyde valley to the Forth estuary and controls the main crossing of the river Forth to the East.
 Fortifications had existed on this site and as a royal residence long before King James the IV of Scotland decided to begin the replacement of the older timber, earth and rubble fortification with a new and enlarged stone one that befitted his status as a European prince.
 The “forework” or fortified entrance (see above) was the main outward face of this re-building and was originally 5 storeys high with 4 towers capped with conical roofs and was designed to impress.
-This lead into the outer courtyard or “Close” around which King James the IV and James Vi created a sumptuous royal complex of buildings, the Kings old building, the Great Hall, the Palace and Chapel Royal.
+This led into the outer courtyard or “Close” around which King James IV and James VI created a sumptuous royal complex of buildings, the Kings old building, the Great Hall, the Palace and Chapel Royal.
 In doing so they departed from previous royal building in adopting continental renaissance ideas.
 James V’s French queen was Mary of Guise and it is largely due to her influence that artisans and craftsmen came over from the continent to create what James wished people to view as a “Palace of Princelie virtue”, a demonstration of his culture, erudition and power written in stone and wood.

 The palace, which contains the Royal Apartments is decorated externally with statues which were at their inception revolutionary in scale and subject in Scotland.
 They represent an elaborate tableau of allegorical and mythical figures intended to celebrate virtues endorsed by the King.
 In the castle’s visitor’s centre there is a good audio-visual reconstruction of the how these sculptures would originally have been polychrome and the building covered in stucco, presenting a very different and much more colourful aspect than it does today.